Syrov-Egor/chemsynthcalc/docs/_sources/index.rst.txt

 of pen and paper.
 But why one should not try to automate this boring task?

-Secondly, while we are not quite there yet, one can imagine a robotic inorganic synthesis station, like `Dr Cronin <https://pubs.rsc.org/en/content/articlelanding/2012/LC/c2lc40761b>`_ devices.
+Secondly, while we are not quite there yet, one can imagine a robotic inorganic synthesis station, like `Dr. Cronin <https://pubs.rsc.org/en/content/articlelanding/2012/LC/c2lc40761b>`_ devices.
 In this case, we need to calculate a large number of reactions fast and precise, and we really should not hardcore all the masses beforehand.

-Finally, there are datasets of `text-mined inorganic reaction <https://www.nature.com/articles/s41597-019-0224-1>`_.
+Finally, there are datasets of `text-mined inorganic reactions <https://www.nature.com/articles/s41597-019-0224-1>`_.
 They surely will expand and grow in size.
 With sample size of ten of thousands we need our reaction balancing software to be extremely fast, robust yet flexible enough to balance as many reactions as it can.
 In this case, we surely need a free, open-source solution that can be embedded in the data processing system.